TimWhiting/microcode-v2/README.md

 -   MicroCode is built using [MakeCode for the micro:bit](https://makecode.microbit.org/beta), which provides direct access to all the micro:bit APIs available through MakeCode

--   Decimal notation (instead of the 1-5 dots in MicroCode v1)
+-   Decimal notation (instead of the 1-5 dots in MicroCode-classic)

 -   Math (+, -, \*, /) and comparison (=, !=, <, >) operators